Rodynske: History

+Cold War Era

 Founded in 1950 in connection with the construction of coal mines.
 The city was also built by mine workers, — they also set up their tents on the territory of the modern city.
 This was the first housing in the future city.
 The old names of the modern city of Rodynske - the village of Rodynska Mine No. 2, and even earlier - the combined village of the mines "Rodynska" No. 2, "Krasnolymanska" and "Zaporiz'ka".
 The area of the combined mining village, according to the economic and territorial certificate for 1951, was 260 hectares, the population - 2025 people.
 The total housing stock of the village then amounted to 6298 sq. m.
 The construction of 30 individual houses was started with the completion date in 1954.

 In 1962, it received the status of a city with district subordination.
 Since then, there were bult 11 libraries, 2 of which — technical.
 The following were opened: House of Culture, Palace of Pioneers and Schoolchildren, 3 schools, 7 kindergartens (now 4 are operating), a music school, a hospital town, later — a House of Life and a restaurant (burned down in the mid-70s and was not restored) In 2000, residents celebrated the 50th anniversary of their native city.
 In Rodynske there is the Church of the Pochayiv Icon of the Mother of God Pokrovskoe Deanery Donetsk Diocese Ukrainian Orthodox Church of the Moscow Patriarchate.

+Russo-Ukrainian war

 With the approach of the front and attacks by Russian troops, there has been no water supply and electricity since September 2024, and no gas supply since January 2025.
 As of February 2025, 1,600 residents remained in the city.
 In May, there were 850 residents.
-On 2 August 2025, the Russian forces entered the city from the east in a flanking maneuver as part of an encirclement enfort for the city of Pokrovsk.
-By the end of October 2025, the city was fully captured by Russian forces.
+On 2 August 2025, the Russian forces entered the city from the east in a flanking maneuver as part of an encirclement effort for the city of Pokrovsk.
+By around 25 October 2025, the city was fully captured by the Russian forces for the first time.

+On 1 November 2025, Ukrainian Armed Forces started launching counterattacks directed at liberating the city.
+By 7 November 2025, the Ukrainian forces infiltrated the city and entrenched themselves, consolidating in a number of houses and high-rise buildings.
+By 10 November 2025, Ukrainian Armed Forces partially liberated Rodynske.

+However, on 28 December 2025, the Russian defense ministry said that the Russian troops have fully captured Rodynske for the second time.
+As of 11 January 2026, according to various Ukrainian sources, such as Free Radio Ukraine, the city is fully controlled or contested by the Ukrainian Army.
+As of late April 2026, the Institute for the Study of War's map showed likely Ukrainian presence only in a small part of the town's western outskirts.
+On 22 August 2026, Russian forces seized the town for the third time.